• Skip to main content

 Step 1

-Place popped popcorn in a large bowl.
+Place popped popcorn in an extra-large bowl.
 Set aside.

 Step 2

-In a saucepan over medium heat, combine the corn syrup, butter, confectioners’ sugar and marshmallows.
-Heat and stir until the mixture comes to a boil.
-Carefully combine the hot mixture with the popcorn, coating each kernel.
+In a large saucepan over medium heat, combine corn syrup, butter, powdered sugar and marshmallows.
+Heat over medium heat and stir until the mixture starts to bubble.

 Step 3

-Wrap with plastic wrap and store at room temperature.
+Wrap individually with plastic wrap and store at room temperature.

 Recipe Notes

-• Skip the candy but still spruce up the popcorn balls by adding colored sprinkles.
-It’ll look fun!
+• If you’re skipping the candy, you can still spruce up the popcorn balls by adding colored sprinkles.

 • Transform popcorn balls into edible pumpkins!
-Use orange food coloring to add color to the balls.
-Then use a small piece of black licorice or Rolo candy to place on top of the ball
+Add orange food coloring to the melted marshmallows just after it’s removed from the stove.
+Use a small piece of black licorice or Rolo candy to place on top of each ball,

-• For extra color, add 3-5 drops of food coloring to the mixture in the saucepan before adding the popcorn.
-To achieve more of a tie-dye effect, add a single drop of several colors and use a knife to swirl it around before adding popcorn.
+• For extra color, add 3-5 drops of food coloring to the mixture in the saucepan before adding it the popcorn.
+To achieve more of a tie-dye effect, add a single drop of several colors and use a knife to swirl it around before combining the popcorn with the hot mixture.

 • M&M’s